Vacations are the ultimate pick-me-up, whether they are planned in the midst of a long, dark winter or during the hopeful months of spring and summer.

-Cheaper than high season but more costly than offseason, shoulder season are the times in between, usually early spring and late autumn.
-During these times the weather is better and prices are lower but not as low as in offseason.
+Cheaper than high season but costlier than offseason, shoulder season comprises the times in between, usually early spring and late autumn.
+During these times the weather is better and prices are lower, but not as low as in the offseason.

 5. Keep shopping after booking your airfare

 The U.S. Transportation Department requires foreign and domestic airlines to refund your ticket at no charge if you cancel within 24 hours of a purchase or offer a 24-hour hold period that allows you to cancel fee-free.
 So if you keep shopping and find a better fare, you can cancel that first ticket without a penalty.

 Note: Airlines are not required to offer both a refund and a hold period, so be sure to understand the rules before you book a flight.
 Either way, you can nail down a good price and keep shopping for a better deal.

 Want to save an easy $25 to $50?
 Don’t check a bag.
 Pack a few changes of quick-drying clothes in a carry-on, including a travel-sized bottle of your favorite liquid detergent so you can wash items and hang them to dry overnight.

 You can get a sweet deal on a vacation by visiting a national park on certain days in the U.S. and by checking into national park accommodations at international destinations, too.
 (The photo above is of Nechisar National Park near Arba Minch, Ethiopia.)

 Hostels aren’t just for the young and unwashed.
 According to Independent Traveler:

 Older travelers are increasingly booking stays at hostels as international hotel rates rise, and they’re finding private rooms and bathrooms, clean beds, and no-reservations-needed accommodations in hostels around the world.